 EPP Templates are built using a template customer account.

-- A template account contains predefined pricing rules
+- Template contains predefined pricing rules

-- One template can support multiple customers
+- One template supports multiple customers

 If you remove or change a template EPP:

-- Verify the template account is removed from the customer
+- Verify template is removed

-- Confirm no other template is still attached
+- Confirm no other template exists

-- Manufacturer level
+- Manufacturer

-- Style level
+- Style

-- Individual product level
+- Individual product

-EPP is also commonly used for:
+EPP is also used for:

 - Contract pricing

-- Vendor or national account pricing uploads
+- Vendor uploads

 5.)
 Specials